DoTheEvo/XCPng-basics/README.md

   [failed to boot from arch ISO](https://i.imgur.com/cnnlBtJ.png)**<br>
   Weird issue.
 Seems the cause is that the ISO SR was created in `/media` on the boot drive which was a small OEM nvme ssd that came with that miniPC.
-  The thing is that I had 3 miniPCs at that time and every single one of them failed at this task.<br>
+  The thing is that I had 3 lenovo miniPCs at that time and every single one of them had this issue.<br>
   Any change to the setup **solved the problem**.
   Replacing the ssd with a different larger brand-name nvme ssd;
   creating ISO SR on a different drive; switch to a sata boot ssd;